-- In 2013-14, the California Department of Education ("CDE") awarded our flagship school, Equitas Academy, prestigious recognition as a California Distinguished School and in 2015-16, designation as a Gold Ribbon School. - Our first middle school, Equitas Academy 2, also received Gold Ribbon School designated from the California Department of Education in 2016. - Our flagship school, Equitas Academy, also received rankings from the California Charter Schools Association (CCSA), based on its Accountability Framework which assigns a ranking for all public schools in California based on data from CDE, has a State Rank of 9/10 and a Similar Schools Rank of 10/10.
-While CCSA has not provided any rankings of EQ3 because it has been open less than four years, we are confident EQ3 will replicate our flagship school's success. - Ms. Borrego's commitment to and success in improving educational options for this high-need community was recently recognized with the California Charter Schools Association's 2016 Hart Vision Leader of the Year Award, established to "annually recognize and honor individuals demonstrating outstanding leadership and excellence in education."
-(CCSA Press Release, March 2016.) - During this charter term, Equitas Academy 3 has had ZERO suspensions and ZERO expulsions. - Our school leaders and teachers have attended significant professional development training including: - o RELAY Getting Better Faster Training, June-October 2017 - Achievement First Navigator Training in New York for ELA Instruction, June 2018 - Achievement First Accelerator Training from Jan 2016-June 2018 - Leaders of Emerging Network Program for Coaches and School Directors, July 2018-May 2019 - Standards Institute Training for Coaches, Deans, and School Directors, July 2018
+- of 10/10.
+While CCSA has not provided any rankings of EQ6 because it has been open less than four years, we are confident EQ6 will replicate our flagship school's success. - Ms. Borrego's commitment to and success in improving educational options for this high-need community was recently recognized with the California Charter Schools Association's 2016 Hart Vision Leader of the Year Award, established to "annually recognize and honor individuals demonstrating outstanding leadership and excellence in education."
+(CCSA Press Release, March 2016.) - Our school leaders and teachers have attended significant professional development training including: - o RELAY Getting Better Faster Training, June-October 2017 - Achievement First Navigator Training in New York for ELA Instruction, June 2018 - o Achievement First Accelerator Training from Jan 2016-June 2018 - Leaders of Emerging Network Program for Coaches and School Directors, July 2018-May 2019 - o Standards Institute Training for Coaches, Deans, and School Directors, July 2018